Brett-Tanner/Journal/2024/Aug_24.md

   - [] See if there's anything stopping me just using a CourseLesson form, rather than `fields_for` in a form
   - [] Add the date fields and CourseLesson update/create actions to enable adding lessons to courses easily
 - [] When updating upload progress, decrement failures if sum of all > total
-- Implement notifications
-  - From listening to podcasts these can often be different types with STI, if we even need that much complexity
-  - I think I want to just store them as JSONB on the User record, delete them once seen if they exceed a certain number
-  - [] Manually send notifications to subsets of people
-  - [] When lessons haven't been updated in 2 years
-  - [] When there are new (relevant) support messages

 #### Jayson Stuff